FluxOfPingIntegers/sproutable-frontend/README.md

 ```bash
 git clone git@github.com:FluxOfPingIntegers/congo_client.git
 ```
-then switch the the folder you just created by typing
+then switch to the folder you just created by typing
 ```bash
 cd congo_client
 ```